vdaas/vald/docs/user/architecture.md

 #### Vald Backup Manager

 Vald Backup Manager process the backup request and store the vector data to the presistent layer.

+#### Vald Backup Gateway

+Vald Backup Gateway load balance the backup request to the Vald Compressor to handle vector backup request.

 ### Vald Load Balancing